kafiln/salat-cli/README.md

-  hijri                     Display the current hijri date guide                     Show a rich visual guide to using salat-cli cities                    Display the list of available city names help [command]  ] [city]  Get prayer times for a city guide                   Show a rich visual guide to using salat-cli cities                  Display the list of available city names help [command]          display help for command
+  hijri                     Display the current hijri date guide                     Show a rich visual guide to using salat-cli cities                    Display the list of available city names help [command]          display help for command
 ```